Jeffrey J. Siracuse, MD,MBA

 Biography

-Jeffrey J. Siracuse, MD, MBA is Chief of the Division of Vascular and Endovascular Surgery and Associate Chair of Surgery for Quality and Patient Safety at Boston Medical Center and a Professor of Surgery and Radiology at Boston University’s Chobanian and Avedisian School of Medicine.
+Jeffrey J. Siracuse, MD, MBA is Chief of the Division of Vascular and Endovascular Surgery and Associate Chair of Surgery for Quality and Patient Safety at Boston Medical Center and a Professor of Surgery and Radiology at Boston University's Chobanian and Avedisian School of Medicine.
 He received his undergraduate degree at the University of Chicago and his medical degree from New York Medical College.
 He completed his residency in General Surgery at Beth Israel Deaconess Medical Center/Harvard Medical School, research fellowship in the Harvard-Longwood Vascular Research Training Program, and his clinical Fellowship in Vascular and Endovascular Surgery at New York-Presbyterian Hospital/Columbia University College of Physicians Surgeons and Weill Cornell Medical College.
-He received his MBA at Boston University’s Questrom School of Business.
+He received his MBA at Boston University's Questrom School of Business.
 He is board certified by the American Board of Surgery in Surgery and Vascular Surgery.
-He has funded by professional organizations and the National Institutes of Health.
+He has over 300 publications and has been funded by professional organizations and the National Institutes of Health.

 His research and clinical interests include minimally invasive and open treatment of aortic aneurysms, critical limb ischemia, cerebrovascular disease, dialysis access, thoracic outlet syndrome, vascular trauma, reoperative vascular surgery, and venous disease.